mlcommons/training/moe_pretraining/nemo/README.md

 ### Checkpoint download

 MLCommons hosts the checkpoint for download **exclusively by MLCommons Members**.
-You must first agree to the confidentiality notice using your organizational email address, then you will receive a link to download instructions with [MLCommons R2 Downloader](https://github.com/mlcommons/r2_downloader) commands.
+Download instructions are available via the [MLCommons R2 Downloader](https://github.com/mlcommons/r2_downloader).

 #### Saving and restoring a checkpoint